Did you know living in a mobile home is rising in popularity?

 It helps homes meet standards for structural design, construction, fire safety, energy efficiency, and transportation from the factory to the customer’s home site.

-This HUD code is sometimes termed the most stringent certification process in the manufactured housing industry, so you can feel safe and reassured that your mobile home will be safe and quality controlled.
+Thus, you can feel safe and reassured that your mobile home will be safe and quality controlled.

 Mobile homes are affordable